 Who can take Part I?

-The NBCE offers Part I at chiropractic colleges across the country.
-Some test sites offer the option of computer-based testing.
+The NBCE offers Part I at chiropractic colleges and Prometric testing centers across the country.
+Each test site utilizes computer-based testing.
 You can select a test site when you apply.
-See the list of accredited test sites, along with other eligible colleges.
+See the list of accredited Test Sites.